 With this definition in mind, let's take a closer look at why you might want a wicker dog bed - and whether they are suitable for all pets.

-There are other benefits to wicker though.
+There are other benefits to a wicker dog basket though.
 Woven rattan, sea grass or bamboo are relatively lightweight, so it's easy to move the bed around the house.
 It's also surprisingly durable - as long as your pet isn't a chewer.

 Woven beds are also available in a range of shapes and sizes.
 Some have a roof to make your pet feel more secure, while others have bolsters.
 You can even buy wicker crates.

-A drawback is that wicker furniture can be uncomfortable.
-That's why most wicker dog beds include a separate cushion - although you may need to purchase one separately.
+A drawback is that a wicker basket can be uncomfortable.
+That's why most wicker dog beds include a removable plush cushion - although you may need to purchase one separately.

 A wicker dog bed with a comfortable cushion can quickly become a popular sleeping spot for your pet.
 They aren't suitable for all dogs though.

 I don't recommend a wicker bed for dogs that like to chew, for example.
 While wicker is strong, it's not chew-proof and will quickly fall apart when faced with a determined chewer.
 Instead, choose a bed that's designed to withstand a dog's attention.